CRImier/crimier.github.io/_posts/2025-10-11-Framework-Omarchy.md

 to consider Framework for their next laptop, again, socially conscious mission and all.
 This is no Tesla situation, but to put it simply, I'd struggle recommending it.

-One another thing Framework looks out to get is a decrease in volunteer support.
+One other thing Framework looks to get is a decrease in volunteer support.
 I have to say that Framework is notable in their support for the project's volunteers, which is a smart decision for a product with a socially conscious mission.
 I'd expect at least some people to stick around, purely on the project's merits.